DivaRamadha/cua.ca/README.md

 * [Setup](#setup)

 ## General info
+This project is using openweatherAPI.
-This project is simple Lorem ipsum dolor generator.
+This project is designed by : https://dribbble.com/humble-designer

 ## Technologies
 Project is created with: